keepthrifty/keepthrifty.github.io/_posts/2017/2017-10-31-frivolous-purchase-threshold.md

 Target is an expert at this.
 In marketing circles, the work they do on optimizing store layout, lighting, and product placement to maximize your purchases is legendary.

 But I think the biggest trick that merchandizers have pulled is convincing us that, below a certain price, a purchase is negligible.

-You hadn't ever considered buying a cheese knife but knowing that it was _"only $10"_ suddenly made it a reasonable purchase.
-Think of the fancy parties you could host!

 _Have you ever seen something in a store and said: "Well, it's only $..."?_